Alinur Velidedeoğlu

-Alinur Velidedeoğlu is a Turkish American creative artist, advertising executive, film producer, and media personality.
+Alinur Velidedeoğlu (1953 – March 2026) was a Turkish-American creative artist, advertising executive, film producer, and media personality.
 He is mostly known in Turkey as the creator of television commercials.
 He is the recipient of a Cresta Award for his advertising work for the clothing company David People.

 Biography

 Velidedeoğlu was born in Ann Arbor, Michigan, in 1953.
 He is the grandson of Turkish law professor Hıfzı Veldet Velidedeoğlu.

+He died in March 2026 due to heart failure.

 Career

 Velidedeoglu began his career in the animation department of İstanbul Reklam while studying Graphic Design at Marmara University.
 At 18, he directed his first commercial.
 In 1977, Velidedeoğlu founded Gratel and later became a partner in prominent firms like Güzel Sanatlar Reklamcılık (1981) and Saatchi & Saatchi (1985).
 He also held shares in Zenith Medya.
 He directed numerous television commercials and composed jingles.
 In addition to the Cresta Award, his work earned him several international awards, including Cannes Lions, London International, and NY International, according to his personal website.
 His work was featured in Discovery Channel and NBC.

 In 2007, Alinur Velidedeoğlu was in charge of the Republican People's Party's (CHP) election campaign strategy for the 2007 Turkish general election as part of the Güzel Sanatlar-Saatchi & Saatchi advertising agency.
 Alongside Yiğit Şardan, he supported a marketing-based approach that treated voters as consumers and aimed to appeal to their emotions.
 The campaign focused on establishing CHP as a strong political brand, incorporating the image of Atatürk while emphasizing republican values and Turkey's modernization journey.

 Velidedeoğlu is also known as a producer with his films such as The Ottoman Lieutenant (2017), Harvard Man (2001), and "Black & White" (1999).